-&lt;sup>2 It should be noted that no Local Development Orders or Simplified Planning Zones have been adopted nor are they set out in the Council's agreed Local Development Scheme 2007 - 2010.
+2 It should be noted that no Local Development Orders or Simplified Planning Zones have been adopted nor are they set out in the Council's agreed Local Development Scheme 2007 - 2010.

-- 1.2.4 Sustainable Community Strategy (2007-2013) The Local Development Framework is closely linked to the Sustainable Community Strategy (SCS): the former will be the spatial expression of elements of the latter.
-The SCS contains a number of indicators to monitor progress against the following priorities: - Building a Prosperous District - Improving Transport - Addressing Housing Need - Creating a Sustainable Future One Planet Living - Strengthening Communities & Providing Accessible Services
+- 1.2.3 Sustainability Appraisal The AMR should take full account of the monitoring needs of the objectives, targets and indicators set out in the sustainability appraisals which accompany Local Development Documents.
+This will allow objectives and policies contained within the LDF to be appraised against wider sustainable development objectives i.e. social, environmental and economic factors. - 1.2.4 Sustainable Community Strategy (2007-2013) The Local Development Framework is closely linked to the Sustainable Community Strategy (SCS): the former will be the spatial expression of elements of the latter.
+The SCS contains a number of indicators to monitor progress against the following priorities: - Building a Prosperous District - Improving Transport - · Addressing Housing Need - Creating a Sustainable Future One Planet Living - Strengthening Communities & Providing Accessible Services